Abdalrzakalsouki/Abdalrzakalsouki/README.md

 - 🔭 I'm looking for new opportunity **Full-time, internship, traning**

-- 🌱 I’m currently learning **React and Next.js**
+- 🌱 I’m currently learning **Next.js and CI/CD**

-- 👨‍💻 All of my projects are available at https://github.com/Abdalrzakalsouki
+- 👨‍💻 All of my projects are available at https://abdulrazzakalsssouki.vercel.app

 - 📫 How to reach me **abdulrzakalsssouki@gmail.com**